Thatguytheman/BBacknForth/README.md

 +  COPY [Value] to [Adress]             : 2     | Copy a value to a register +- ADD [Value] [Value] [Adress]         : 1     | Add 2 numbers and save the result in a register +- SUB [Value] [Value] [Adress]         : 1     | Subtracts 2 numbers value1 - value2 and saves the result in a register
--  PUSH [Value]                         : 3     | Push a value onto the stack
+-  PUSH [Value] [Value]                 : 3     | Push a value into the array at specified index
--  POP                                  : 2     | Pop top element off the stack and save it in Buffer +- COND [Cond] [Value] [Value] [Delay]  : Any   | Checks Condition against 2 Values, if false: its delay is 0, otherwize the delay is the delay specified (>0)
+-  POP [Value]                          : 2     | Pop element at specified index off the array and save it in Buffer +- COND [Cond] [Value] [Value] [Delay]  : Any   | Checks Condition against 2 Values, if false: its delay is 0, otherwize the delay is the delay specified (>0)
 +- COND [Cond] [Value] [Value] SKIP     : 0     | Checks Condition against 2 Values, if true: skip next command +- OUT [Value]                          : 2     | Ouput the value as a number